 Additional sea units may only be placed in sea zones where already units of the same power are present

-No additional bombers may be placed during the bidding
+No additional bombers may be placed during the bidding, but fighters are OK.

 Only ONE unit per territory is allowed with the bid units

-Additional land units, naval units and industrial complexed can only be placed in areas belonging to the same nation as the to be placed unit, which means russian units in russian areas (red), english units in english areas (brown), american units in american areas (dark green) and chinese units in chinese areas (light green).
+Additional land units and industrial complexes can only be placed in areas belonging to the same nation as the to be placed unit, which means russian units in russian areas (red), english units in english areas (brown), american units in american areas (dark green) and chinese units in chinese areas (light green).
 China may only place infantry units.
 Same rules apply to the 1942 setup.

 Do note that kamikaze attacks are NOT allowed.